Short URL for this page:

 Died, December 30, 1904, at New York City, aged 80.

 Father George Deshon, Superior General of the Paulist Fathers, who died on December 30, in his eightieth year, entered the Military Academy on July 1, 1839, graduating in 1843, number 2, out of a class of 39, and promoted to Second Lieutenant Topographical Engineers of that year.
 He was soon transferred to the Ordnance.
 He served as Assistant Ordnance officer at Watervliet Arsenal, N. Y., at two different p190 periods and was twice detailed at the Military Academy as Assistant Professor of Natural and Experimental Philosophy and as Assistant Professor in the Department of Geography, History, and Ethics.
 He received the rank of First Lieutenant Ordnance July 10, 1851.
 On October 31, 1851, Lieutenant Deshon resigned his commission in the United States Army and since then his life has been closely identified as a Priest of the Paulist Fathers' Church.
-Of Huguenot stock and military training, a classmate of General Indicates a West Point graduate and gives his Class.Grant at West Point and an army officer before he was a Christian pastor, Father Deshon carried his fighting spirit into his work.
+Of Huguenot stock and military training, a classmate of General Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant at West Point and an army officer before he was a Christian pastor, Father Deshon carried his fighting spirit into his work.
 The immediate neighborhood of the great Paulist Church at Fifty-ninth Street and Columbus Avenue, once notorious for its evil resorts, was cleansed and kept clean largely by his efforts, and the contagion of his missionary zeal was felt throughout the whole Roman Catholic Church in the United States and beyond.
 It has been said that since Father Deshon became the head of the Paulists nearly every member of that order has in some way achieved distinction, so happily has each been suited to his task.

 The original Deshon settler in this country, who spelled his name Deschamps, came over in 1686 with a band of thirty Huguenots and settled at Oxford, Mass.
 This settlement was destroyed by the Indians and the family scattered, Daniel Deshon, one of the sons, settling in New London, where he married Ruth Christopher, a direct descendant of Elder Wm.
 Brewster, of the Mayflower.
 Daniel had five sons, three of whom served as officers in the Revolutionary Army.
 One of the sons, Henry, was Father Deshon's grandfather, his son, John Deshon, who was born in 1777 and who was the youngest of thirteen children, being Father Deshon's father.
 John Deshon was Captain of an armed merchant ship sent out to resist the aggressions of the French.
 Afterwards he made many voyages in different directions and was a man highly respected in the community.
 He died in 1865 in his eighty-ninth p191 year.
 George Deshon was his fourth son and it is said resembled him both in appearance and character.
 Two other sons were John and Frank, who went to Nicaragua, C. A., and there successfully established large sugar plantations.
 Giles Deshon, another son, was for more than thirty years an Episcopal clergyman in Meriden, Conn.
 His daughter, May Deshon, married Arthur T. Randall, who is now Rector of the same parish.
 Charles Deshon, another son, went to Mobile, Ala., in 1837, where he died in 1875.
 He had a son of the same name, who is now practising law in New York City.
 George Deshon left one sister surviving, Harriet T. Deshon, now a resident of Providence, R. I.